ibm-cloud-docs/apps/tutorials/tutorial_starter_kube.md

 ## Adding services to your app
 {: #resources-starterkit-kube}

-Add an {{site.data.keyword.cloud_notm}} service to your application.
+Add an {{site.data.keyword.cloud_notm}} service to your app.
 The following steps provision a Cloudant instance, create a resource key (credentials), and bind it to your app.

 1. On the **App details** page, click **Add service**.
 2. Select **Data** and click **Next**..